 For the 1/8 oz spoon (and 1/4 oz if fishing for panfish) we recommend a 5'6" ultra light rod.
 For the 1/4 oz to 1/2 oz we recommend a medium to light action 6' to 6'6" rod.
 For 3/4 oz and 1 oz we recommend a medium heavy 5'6" rod for vertical jigging and a 6'6" rod for horizontal jigging.
 We make a 5'7" medium heavy rod for vertical jigging that works well for the 1/4 oz all the way to the 1 oz spoons.
 This rod is super strong and super light.
 You can work even a one ounce spoon all day without tiring out your arm.
 The bait cast version comes with a pistol grip.

 Do you have to worry about the line getting snagged on the hook with these spoons?

 For the most part this is not an issue with the larger spoons but sometimes the smaller spoons will have a tendency to get caught on the line.
 We spent a lot of time trying to figure out why this happens to some people and not to others.
 It has to do with the cadence of the jigging and the type of line that you are using.
+For spoons 1/2 oz and larger you may have problems if you use less than 10 lb test line, especially if you use 6 lb test or smaller.
 What we found out on the small spoons is that if you have a problem it can usually be resolved by removing the swivel from the spoon.
 You can either move the swivel up 12" or more on the line by using a leader or just remove the swivel all together, if you're not worried about line twist.
 It will happen occasionally on the larger spoons but you will notice it immediately when you're working the spoon and many times you can shake it loose without bringing the spoon in all the way.